-Transport and infrastructure in BelgiumOur listing of the primary kinds of transport compares the infrastructure of Belgium with the average of all countries in Europe.
+Transport and infrastructure in BelgiumOur listing of the primary types of transport compares the infrastructure of Belgium with the average of all countries in Europe.
 Overall, the traffic routes are above average and in good condition.

 In terms of the length of its rail network, Belgium ranks 51st in the world with 0.31 meters per inhabitant.
 In total, the rail network is 3,592 kilometers long.
 Passenger traffic reached 10.17 billion passenger-kilometers in 2017.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 67 km of coastline.
+The number of ports includes those located on the 67 km of coastline.
 In 2020, about 14.07 million freight containers were transported.

 › Airports in Belgium